Animals get stressed during eclipses. But not for the reason you think

 "These giant tortoises that each weigh over 100 pounds wanted to get into their evening barn so badly that they reared up on their hind legs, which I didn't even know tortoises can do, and they pushed so hard against the door that they actually bent the door frame," he says.

-Pierre Chastenay, a Canadian astronomer who helped lead a separate study of 12 species at Zoo de Granby in Quebec City, echoed these findings.
+Pierre Chastenay, a Canadian astronomer who helped lead a separate study of 12 species at Zoo de Granby in Quebec, Canada, echoed these findings.
 He was tasked with observing Japanese macaques, and recalled that at the moment of totality, they bowed their heads and prepared to go to sleep.
 A few minutes later, they became active again, and began foraging for food, grooming and chatting.

 "They were talking to one another in their macaque language, probably saying something like, 'What the hell just happened?
 This is the shortest night I've ever had,'" Chastenay says.